 Read the full blog post: EPIC CERRO TUTE HIKE

 10. ALTO DE PIEDRA WATERFALL HIKE

-Not long after the jungle had engulfed me on all sides as I descended down to the first of the Alto de Piedra waterfalls.
-The trail is pretty easy and worn as this is a common hike for many tourists staying Santa Fe.
+The trail is pretty easy and worn as this is a common hike for many tourists staying in Santa Fe.
 However, it is still pretty wild and not for everyone.

 The first waterfall was a beautiful 20-footer that quietly flowed into a small blue pool.
-Vines and ferns crowd the small amphitheater in what as a very peaceful spot.
-I hung out here for almost half an hour by myself taking photos and then I just sat on the rocks taking the tranquility in.
-That’s the beauty about Santa Fe, you don’t have to share it with many other tourists.
+Vines and ferns crowd the small amphitheater in what is a very peaceful spot.

 Read the full blog post: ALTO DE PIEDRA WATERFALLS HIKE